alinapopa/HealthClinic.biz/README.md

 Use the Azure Portal to [register the web application] (https://azure.microsoft.com/en-us/documentation/articles/mobile-services-how-to-register-active-directory-authentication/#registering-your-app) in Azure Active Directory under your Organization.
 From Azure Portal, configure the application's permissions: go to _Configure_ tab, then _Permissions to other applications_ > _Add Application_ > _Microsoft Graph_.
 Under _Application Permissions_ check _Read calendars in all mailboxes_.
 Read the following [documentation] (https://msdn.microsoft.com/en-us/office/office365/howto/building-service-apps-in-office-365) to learn how to create a certificate and access token for the application.
 Add the certificate (.pfx file) under folder [src\MyHealth.Web\content](https://github.com/Microsoft/HealthClinic.biz/tree/master/src/MyHealth.Web/content).
 In [src\MyHealth.Web\appsettings.json](https://github.com/Microsoft/HealthClinic.biz/blob/master/src/MyHealth.Web/appsettings.json), set the "ClientCertificatePfx" value to your certificate file name.
 Also in the same appsettings.json file, set "ClientId" to the value you get from Azure Portal.
 Create a key in Azure Portal and fill the "ClientKey" value in json file.
 Also fill the values for "ClientCertificatePassword" and "DebugTenantId".

 User the following [link] (https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-app-registration/) for instructions to register the iOS and Android application to Azure Directory.
 Then fill the DroidClientId and iOSClientId in file [src\MyHealth.Client.Core\AppSettings.cs](https://github.com/Microsoft/HealthClinic.biz/blob/master/src/MyHealth.Client.Core/AppSettings.cs) with the ID's obtained at registration.
+Replace the RedirectUri in the same file if needed.

 **WPF app**